Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Sergeant Jameson called it a *‘wind tunnel effect.’* Sounded like a fart joke to Beek, but he knew what it meant.
 Those high, rocky mountains that not even a Given-Man could climb caught the wind and squeezed it down into the narrow valleys, where it had to go faster.

-Still…gods-gift though it was, Beek was glad to leave the valleys.
+Still... gods-gift though it was, Beek was glad to leave the valleys.

 What a *view.* They weren’t there to admire it, but Beek couldn’t help taking just a moment to take it in.
 He’d never have dreamed of something like this.
-Even though he’d been a little boy when the humans first came, and he’d grown up hearing all sorts of new and amazing things about places under other skies, *this* was…
+Even though he’d been a little boy when the humans first came, and he’d grown up hearing all sorts of new and amazing things about places under other skies, *this* was...

 There was a forest.
 The trees were small, but tough enough to be alive all the year round on a planet made of ice.
 Their leaves were spiky needles, so green they were almost black, especially with snow frosting them.
 But from up on the mountainside, Beek could see they didn’t grow everywhere like a forest would.
 They grew in straight lines, like the gods had drawn on the world with a pencil and ruler.
-And where they crossed…
+And where they crossed...

 He was used to built things.
 Human buildings.
 The library back home was a good example, with its smooth and gently curved surfaces and precise corners.
-But *these* things the Enemy had made were *too* flat, too sharp, too *hard.* They spiked up from the ground like…like some kind of cruel vine that could grow under the skin until its thorns tore their way through from below.
+But *these* things the Enemy had made were *too* flat, too sharp, too *hard.* They spiked up from the ground like... like some kind of cruel vine that could grow under the skin until its thorns tore their way through from below.

 And a big patch of open ground between them and the first bit.